Adhish1712/Contact-Management/README.md

 Exception Handling in api
-Attached ReadMe folder having tested api  in postman in Connection String need to change the "DataSource" Also Attached the DBbackup folder where i have created a Contact Table having multiple recods in it
+Attached ReadMe folder having tested api  in postman in Connection String need to change the "DataSource" Also Attached the DBbackup file "ContactManagementdb.bak" where i have created a Contact Table having multiple recods in it